 It's important to let the CRA know about the problem and arrange a payment schedule as quickly as possible, because daily compound interest is charged on any unpaid income tax balance, starting on the annual filing deadline and continuing until you've paid the income tax you owe in full.

 If you are in a situation where you are unable to meet your tax obligations through financial hardship or extraordinary circumstances you may apply to the Canada Revenue Agency to have penalties and interest waived or canceled through the Taxpayer Relief Program.

-Circumstances that may be acceptable to the CRA for relief from penalties include serious illness, loss of employment, natural disasters, etc. While the CRA may forgive penalties and interest they will not generally negotiate lowering the amount of your tax bill.
+Circumstances that may be acceptable to the CRA for relief from penalties include serious illness, loss of employment, natural disasters, etc. While the CRA may forgive penalties and interest they will not generally negotiate to lower the amount of your tax bill.

 If You Owe More Tax Than Can Be Repaid